Do You Qualify?

 #02.
 The Homeowner’s Age

-Currently, according to FCA and ERC, the minimum age at which a homeowner can take out a lifetime mortgage is 55.
-Nevertheless, for some, at least 60 years.
+Currently, according to FCA and ERC4 authority, the minimum at which a homeowner can take out a lifetime mortgage is 55.
+Nevertheless, for some, at least 60 years, usually, you don’t have to make any repayments while you’re alive, interest “rolls up” in the benefits.

 The age of the youngest proprietor forms the basis of the equity release calculation.
 It determines how much money you can release.

-Since the minimum age can differ from one scheme to another, you must ensure that you always consult your financial adviser to ascertain beforehand whether your eligibility may be a problem.
+Since the minimum age can differ from one scheme to another, you must ensure that you always take the service of your financial adviser to ascertain beforehand whether your eligibility may be a problem.

 #03.
 The Loan Amount

-Depending on your plan provider, the minimum amount you can take out with a lifetime mortgage is £10,000.
-However, for some it can be at £15,000, or even £100,000 on more prestigious plans.
+Depending on your plan provider, the minimum amount you can take out with a lifetime mortgage is £10,000 in cash if you are making monthly payments.
+However, for some, it can be at £15,000, or even £100,000 on more prestigious plans.

 The maximum you can borrow is dependent on the youngest person in your residence, their medical status and lifestyle choices, age, and of course, the estate’s value.

-You also need to note that before you go ahead and ask your lender or before you go on to calculate the equity you can release, you first have to repay any outstanding mortgages.
+You also need to note that before you go ahead and ask your lender for new information or before you go on to calculate the equity you can release, you first have to repay any outstanding mortgages.4

 You can opt to redeem the mortgage before the application stage, or when you are unlocking the capital from your home and use to clear the mortgage amount.

-Your solicitor will plan this for you, therefore getting rid of the need to pay the funds directly to your mortgage provider.
+Your solicitor will find a new plan for you, therefore getting rid of the need to pay the funds directly to your mortgage provider.

-You can use our equity release calculator below and discover the maximum amount of equity you can release.
+You can use our equity release calculator below and discover the maximum amount of equity you can release as an information service.

 #04.
 The Property’s Area

-For you to qualify for equity release, it needs to be in the UK.
+For you to qualify for equity release products, it needs to be in the UK.

 You also need to note that some plan providers can choose to impose localised rulings as to whether they can include extremes of the UK within their remit.